edichaj/mljunkies/README.md

 # MLJUNKIES

 Basic Implementations of Supervised Machine Learning Algorithms
-> Please read: The implemented algorithms may not be used on very large datasets as it might be slow or have very low accuracy. always check the accuracy of the prediction after the training to ascertain the effectiveness of the training
+> Please read:
+No standard libraries like numpy or scikitlearn are used, (these implementations are just to get a feel of how those standard libraries work).
+The implemented algorithms may not be used on very large datasets as it might be slow or have very low accuracy. always check the accuracy of the prediction after the training to ascertain the effectiveness of the training

 ## Table of Contents